benshimonz/V1/README.md

 # V1 - A visual query language for schema-based property graphs

+Copyright (c) 2017 Lior Kogan.
-(C) 2017, Lior Kogan.
-This work is distributed under the [CC BY-NC-SA 4.0 licence](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This work is provided under the [CC BY-NC-SA 4.0 licence](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 For other uses please contact the author.

 ## The property graph data model